 - An affiliation with prostitution, gambling, terrorist organizations, or smugglers.

-If you have any concerns regarding your eligibility for citizenship, contact our Immigration Lawyers as soon as possible.
-To make an appointment, please call one of our offices in Philadelphia, Pennsylvania or Trenton, New Jersey, or Contact Us online.
+If you have any concerns regarding your eligibility for citizenship, contact our lawyers as soon as possible.
+To make an appointment, please call one of our offices in Philadelphia, Pennsylvania or Contact Us online.
 With us, your consultation is always free.